Numerical approximation of the solution of Koiter's model for an elliptic membrane shell subjected to an obstacle via the penalty method: Declarations

-All authors certify that they have no affiliations with or involvement in any organisation or entity with any financial interest or non-financial interest in the subject matter or materials discussed in this manuscript.
+All authors certify that they have no affiliations with or involvement in any organization or entity with any competing interests in the subject matter or materials discussed in this manuscript.

-\section{Funding}
+\subsection{Funding}

-P.P. was partly supported by the Research Fund of Indiana University.
+P.P. was partly supported by the Research Fund of Indiana University and by the Ky and Yu-Fen Fan Fund Travel Grant from the AMS (IU Award number 44-294-36 with the Simons Foundation).

-X.S. was partly supported by the National Natural Science Foundation of China (NSFC.11971379) and the Distinguished Youth Foundation of Shaanxi Province (2022JC-01).
+X.S. was partly supported by the National Natural Science Foundation of China (NSFC.11971379), by the Distinguished Youth Foundation of Shaanxi Province (2022JC-01) and by the Ky and Yu-Fen Fan Fund Travel Grant from the AMS (IU Award number 44-294-36 with the Simons Foundation).